 Two secret ingredients turn a classic into the best red velvet cookies ever.
 Forget the red velvet cake box, these cookies are made from scratch

 I have a thing or two for red velvet desserts as we get close to Valentine’s Day.
 I have to admit, for a while I had mixed feelings about this southern classic dessert, but after my mother in law retired and moved thousands of miles away in a southern state we started having red velvet cake more often.
 The fact that my niece’s favorite dessert is red velvet cake might have helped too.
 So, bite after bite I grew to love it.
-But as a seasonal dessert.
-I still prefer my chocolate cake the rest of the year.

-But these cookies, oh these red velvet cookies, they make my heart skip a beat.
+These cookies, oh these red velvet cookies, they make my heart skip a beat.
 They are CHOCOLATE-Y! (forgive the caps)

 I’ve been working on this recipe for a while.
 In fact I wanted to share it before Christmas, but it wasn’t just how I wanted it.
 Rich, moist and super irresistible.